jam1garner/msclang/ReadMe.md

 ### Features

-MSClang is based heavily on C but has lots of differences in order to best suite the target environment.
+msclang is based heavily on C but has lots of differences in order to best suite the target environment.
 While parsing follows the C99 standard, some features are missing.
 Here is a small list of differences:

 * Types are primarily limited to int/string
 * strings cannot be modified, only offered in a string literal.
 A string literal is held as a reference to the string in the form of an id in ascending order starting from 0.
 References should be held by the `int` type.